Military Review

 Now seriously, the chains at such depths are torn, the cables are stretched.
 The echo sounder or real descent of a deep-sea apparatus is relevant.

 Yes, I'm just kidding.
-Although depths up to 5 km inclusive were measured with the help of a piano wire in the Arctic Ocean by our polar explorers in the 30s, Krenkel's memoirs (RAEM are my call signs) about this.
+Although our polar explorers measured the depths of up to 5 km inclusive using a piano string in the Arctic Ocean in the 30s, Krenkel’s memoirs (RAEM - my call signs) about this.

 The thickness of the ocean is much more mysterious than near space.
 And much more inaccessible.